-The US company is headquartered in Napa Valley was founded in 2007 by Tim Keller (former winemaker).
-This developed during his MBA studies at the University of California in Davis a special one screw cap, the targeted oxygenation during storage of the bottle or bottle aging allows.
-It is assumed that a continuous supply of oxygen is positive flavorings and colour especially in red wines, which is reflected in tests on the AWRI (Australian Wine Research Institute) confirmed.
-The cap contains microscopic holes through which oxygen (Air) can pass.
-The aluminum closure is a special seal with several layers of plastic ( polyethylene and polyester).
-Due to this density, oxygen reaches a much lower, more constant level OTR (Oxygen Transfer Rate) speak amount through the cap into the bottle (Nanooxigenation).
+The US company headquartered in Napa Valley was founded in 2007 by Tim Keller (former winemaker).
+This developed during his MBA studies at the University of California in Davis a special one screw cap, which provides a targeted oxygen supply during bottle storage or bottle aging allows.
+It is assumed that a continuous supply with oxygen has a positive effect flavorings and colour especially in the case of red wines, which is the result of attempts at AWRI (Australian Wine Research Institute) confirmed.
+The cap contains microscopic holes through which oxygen (Air) can pass through.
+A special seal with several layers of plastic is located in the aluminum closure ( polyethylene and polyester).
+Due to this density, oxygen reaches a very low, constant level OTR (Oxygen Transfer Rate) means quantity through the closure in the bottle (nanooxygenation).

-According to the company's statement, VinPerfect combines the reliability of conventional screw caps with the oxygen permeability of conventional ones cork (Natural corks) in controlled form.
-This allows producers to control the maturation of their wines after bottling.
-Because the closure can be selected so that it tunes the amount of oxygen supplied to the intended shelf life of the wine.
-It is therefore possible, the closure to the intended shelf life or durability to adjust a wine or set this on the oxygen permeability of the closure.
-See also the keywords under this topic micro-oxygenation. oxygen management and closures,
+According to the company statement, VinPerfect combines the reliability of a conventional screw cap with the oxygen permeability of conventional ones cork (Natural cork) in a controlled form.
+This enables producers to control the maturation of their wines after bottling.
+Because the closure can be selected so that it matches the amount of oxygen supplied to the intended storage life of the wine.
+It is therefore possible to lock the closure to the intended storage capacity or durability to adapt a wine or to determine this via the oxygen permeability of the closure.
+See also on this topic under the keywords micro-oxygenation. oxygen management and closures,